Contract Advice for Small Business

 Keep in mind that there are roughly 18,000 businesses operating in the U.S. with greater than 500 employees.
 Such large companies generate approximately 60% of all revenue produced by American companies.
 For any small business, working with such large companies can be intimidating and confusing.
 Therefore, it is important for small businesses to have a concrete plan for doing business with these larger corporations.
 Come up with a solid marketing plan to gain the trust and confidence of others.
 You might not be successful the first few times, but eventually you’ll find yourself negotiating with larger companies, which can provide you with knowledge that leads to additional contracts with other larger businesses.

 If you need help with contract advice for your small business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.